Skip to Main Content

 The Full Scope of a Production Fixer's Work in Portugal

-- [Filming permits](/services/pre-production/film-permit-acquisition/) — submitting applications to the relevant Camara Municipal, coordinating heritage permissions through the DGPC for locations like Sintra's Pena Palace or Lisbon's Jeronimos Monastery, and managing police and road-closure requests
+• [Filming permits](/services/pre-production/film-permit-acquisition/) — submitting applications to the relevant Camara Municipal, setting up heritage permissions through the DGPC for locations like Sintra's Pena Palace or Lisbon's Jeronimos Monastery, and managing police and road-closure requests

-- [Crew sourcing](/services/film-crew/) — assembling Portuguese crew across every department, from directors of photography and gaffers to Portuguese-speaking production assistants and drivers familiar with Porto's narrow streets
+• [Crew sourcing](/services/film-crew/) — assembling Portuguese crew across each department, from directors of photography and gaffers to Portuguese-speaking production assistants and drivers familiar with Porto's narrow streets

-- Equipment logistics — sourcing gear from Lisbon's rental houses, arranging customs clearance for equipment arriving through Portela Airport, and coordinating backup stock from Madrid when specialist items are unavailable locally
+• Gear logistics — sourcing gear from Lisbon's rental houses, arranging customs clearance for gear arriving through Portela Airport, and setting up backup stock from Madrid when pro items are unavailable locally

-- [Location scouting](/services/pre-production/location-scouting-services/) — identifying locations that satisfy creative briefs while being practically accessible, from the Alfama's steep staircases to the Algarve's cliff-top formations
+• [Location scouting](/services/pre-production/location-scouting-services/) — identifying locations that satisfy creative briefs while being in use easy to reach, from the Alfama's steep staircases to the Algarve's cliff-top formations

-- ICA cash rebate coordination — ensuring expenditure documentation, Portuguese company registration, and audit-ready accounting meet the requirements of Portugal's 25-30% rebate programme from day one
+• ICA cash rebates planning — making sure expenditure records, Portuguese firm sign-ups, and audit-ready accounting meet the needs of Portugal's 25-30% rebates programme from day one

-- Translation and cultural mediation — bridging communication between international crews and Portuguese authorities, vendors, location owners, and local communities
+• Translation and cultural mediation — bridging communication between global crews and Portuguese authorities, vendors, location owners, and local communities

-- Transport and accommodation — organising vehicle fleets, hotel blocks in Lisbon's limited central accommodation, and ferry or flight logistics for Azores and Madeira shoots
+• Transport and lodging — organising car fleets, hotel blocks in Lisbon's tight central lodging, and ferry or flight logistics for Azores and Madeira shoots

-- Emergency problem-solving — handling sudden weather shifts off the Atlantic coast, equipment failures, permit delays from municipal schedule conflicts, and last-minute location changes
+• Emergency problem-solving — handling sudden weather shifts off the Atlantic coast, gear failures, permit delays from city schedule conflicts, and last-minute location changes

 Pre-Production: Building the Foundation

-The groundwork in Portugal starts earlier than many international producers expect.
-Municipal permit timelines vary dramatically — Lisbon's Camara can process straightforward public-space permits in two to three weeks, but shooting at a heritage site managed by the DGPC can require two months or more of lead time.
-The fixer begins by mapping every location against its permit authority and working backwards from the shooting schedule to build a realistic application timeline.
-Simultaneously, they are sourcing crew, a task that requires genuine knowledge of the local talent pool.
-Portugal's production industry has grown rapidly, but it remains smaller than France, Spain, or the UK, meaning the best crew members book early.
-A fixer with established relationships secures commitments that a cold-calling foreign producer cannot.
-They also begin the ICA rebate documentation process, ensuring the production's Portuguese spend is structured and recorded in the format the institute requires.
+Here is the run-down.
+The groundwork in Portugal starts earlier than many global producers expect.
+City permit timelines differ a lot — Lisbon's Camara can process straightforward public-space permits in two to three weeks.
+But shooting at a heritage site managed by the DGPC can need two months or more of lead time.
+The fixer starts by mapping each location against its permit authority and working backwards from the shooting schedule to build a realistic application timeline.
+At once, they are sourcing crew, a task that needs genuine knowledge of the local talent pool.
+Portugal's production industry has grown fast.
+But it stays smaller than France, Spain, or the UK, meaning the best crew members book early.
+A fixer with set up relationships secures commitments that a cold-calling foreign producer cannot.
+They also start the ICA rebates records process, making sure the production's Portuguese spend is structured and recorded in the format the institute needs.

 Production: Keeping Everything Moving

 Once cameras roll, the fixer becomes the production's operational centre in Portugal.
-They manage relationships with location owners — particularly important in a country where filming in residential neighbourhoods requires genuine community goodwill, not just a permit.
-They coordinate with Portuguese police for traffic management, liaise with the Camara about any schedule changes, and solve the daily surprises that location-based shooting produces.
-Portugal's lack of large studio infrastructure means most international productions are heavily location-dependent, which increases the fixer's on-set importance.
-When a location falls through — a sudden rain front off the Atlantic, an unexpected municipal event in a Lisbon praca — the fixer needs alternatives ready.
-That readiness comes from years of scouting, relationship-building, and understanding how Portuguese cities and landscapes behave across seasons.
+They manage relationships with location owners — specific important in a country where filming in residential neighbourhoods needs genuine community goodwill, not just a permit.
+They set up with Portuguese police for traffic management, liaise with the Camara about any schedule changes, and solve the daily surprises that location-based shooting produces.
+Portugal's lack of large studio infrastructure means most global shoots are heavily location-dependent.
+This increases the fixer's on-set importance.
+When a location falls through — a sudden rain front off the Atlantic, an unexpected city event in a Lisbon praca — the fixer needs alternatives ready.
+That readiness comes from years of scouting, relationship-building, and knowing how Portuguese cities and landscapes behave across seasons.

 Compliance, Accounting, and the ICA Rebate

-Portugal's cash rebate of 25-30% on qualifying local expenditure is one of the most competitive incentives in Europe, but accessing it requires administrative precision.
-The ICA (Instituto do Cinema e do Audiovisual) mandates that productions demonstrate cultural and economic benefit, maintain compliant Portuguese accounting, and submit detailed expenditure reports.
-A fixer or production service company handles this compliance throughout the shoot, not as an afterthought during wrap.
-They work with Portuguese accountants to ensure invoicing, payroll, and vendor payments are structured correctly, and they maintain the documentation trail that the ICA's audit process demands.
-Productions that treat rebate compliance as a post-production paperwork exercise frequently discover gaps that reduce or delay their rebate — a costly mistake that an experienced local fixer prevents from the outset.
+Portugal's cash rebates of 25-30% on qualifying local expenditure is one of the most competitive incentives in Europe.
+But accessing it needs administrative precision.
+The ICA (Instituto do Cinema e do Audiovisual) mandates that shoots show cultural and economic gain, keep compliant Portuguese accounting, and submit detailed expenditure reports.
+A fixer or shoot service firm handles this compliance across the shoot, not as an afterthought during wrap.
+They work with Portuguese accountants to make sure invoicing, payroll, and vendor payments are structured correctly, and they keep the records trail that the ICA's audit process demands.
+Productions that treat rebates compliance as a post-prod forms exercise frequently find gaps that reduce or delay their rebates — a costly mistake that a skilled local fixer prevents from the outset.

 ACT 03